 Commercial Loans and Investments.
-Pursuant to ASC 326, Financial Instruments - Credit Losses, the Company measures and records a provision for current expected credit losses ("CECL") each time a new investment is made or a loan is repaid, as well as if changes to estimates occur during a quarterly measurement period.
+Pursuant to ASC 326, Financial Instruments - Credit Losses, the Company measures and records a provision for CECL each time a new investment is made or a loan is repaid, as well as if changes to estimates occur during a quarterly measurement period.
 We are unable to use historical data to estimate expected credit losses, as we have incurred no losses to date.
 Management utilizes a loss-rate method and considers macroeconomic factors to estimate its CECL allowance, which is calculated based on the amortized cost basis of the commercial loans.